Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Algebra from braid representations

 \subsection{Yetter-Drinfeld modules and braided Hopf algebras}

 One way of obtaining a braided vector space is as a Yetter-Drinfeld module:

-\begin{defn} For a group\footnote{One may in fact define this category for any Hopf algebra over $k$; groups will suffice for our purposes.} $G$, a \emph{(graded) Yetter-Drinfeld module} $M$ is a $\Z \times G$-graded right $kG$-module with the property that $M_{j,b} \cdot a \leq M_{j, b^a}$ for $a, b \in G$ and $j \in \Z$; here $b^a = a^{-1} b a \in G$.
-A map of Yetter-Drinfeld modules is a $kG$-module map preserving this grading. \end{defn}
+\begin{defn} For a group\footnote{One may define this category for any Hopf algebra; group algebras will suffice for our purposes.} $G$, a (right, right) \emph{Yetter-Drinfeld module} $M$ is a $G$-graded right $kG$-module with the property that $M_{b} \cdot a \leq M_{b^a}$ for $a, b \in G$ and $j \in \Z$; here $b^a = a^{-1} b a \in G$.
+A map of Yetter-Drinfeld modules is a $kG$-module map preserving this grading.

+A \emph{graded Yetter-Drinfeld module} is a $\Z$-graded collection of these; maps between these are collections of Yetter-Drinfeld module maps.\end{defn}

 Depending upon the context, for $g \in G$ and $m \in M$, we may either write $m \cdot g$ or $m^g$ for the action of $g$ on $m$.
-Further, if $n \in M_{j, g}$, we will write $m^n := m^g$ for the action on $m$ of the index $g \in G$ labelling $n$.
+Further, if $n \in M_{g}$, we will write $m^n := m^g$ for the action on $m$ of the index $g \in G$ labelling $n$.

 The category $\YD_G^G$ of Yetter-Drinfeld modules forms a braided monoidal category, where the braiding $\sigma:M \otimes N \to N \otimes M$ is given by the formula